Rebels of the Neon God: Production

 Rebels of the Neon God was Tsai's first feature film.
 He had taken a liking to Lee Kang-sheng when the two worked together on a television film.
 At the time, Lee was studying for college entrance exams.
-Tsai later said, "It was by spending time with Hsiao-Kang as he went through the whole experience that I decided that I wanted to make a simple film about a kid trying to get into college, which became Rebels of the Neon God.
+Tsai later said, "It was by spending time with Hsiao Kang as he went through the whole experience that I decided that I wanted to make a simple film about a kid trying to get into college, which became Rebels of the Neon God.
 I wanted to explore what a kid would do if he couldn't get in.
 Where would he go?
 What would he do?"

 Title

-The Taiwanese title refers to Nezha, a powerful child god in Chinese classical mythology who was born into a human family.
+The film's Chinese title refers to Nezha (Nuozha in Taiwanese pronunciation), a powerful child god in Chinese classical mythology who was born into a human family.
 Nezha is impulsive and disobedient.
 He tries to kill his father, but is brought under control when a Taoist immortal (Nezha's spiritual mentor) gives the father a miniature pagoda that enables him to control his rebellious son.
-This resonates in the film a number of ways: Hsiao-Kang's mother believes that he is Nezha reincarnated, and Tze and Ping try to pawn off some stolen goods to an arcade proprietor named Nezha.
-Before the pawning of the stolen goods, Hsiao-Kang vandalizes Tze's motorcycle and writes "Nezha was here" on the adjacent sidewalk.
+This resonates in the film a number of ways: Hsiao Kang's mother believes he is Nezha reincarnated, and Tze and Ping try to pawn off some stolen goods to an arcade proprietor named Nezha.
+Before the pawning of the stolen goods, Hsiao Kang vandalizes Tze's motorcycle and writes "Nezha was here" on the adjacent sidewalk.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 32 reviews, with a weighted average of 8.55/10.
 The site's consensus reads: "Rebels of the Neon God announces writer-director Ming-liang Tsai as a fully formed talent—and remains one of the more accomplished debuts of the decade".
 On Metacritic, the film has a score of 82 out of 100 based on 10 reviews, indicating "universal acclaim".

+In a retrospective review for The New York Times, A. O. Scott compared the film with Tsai's later work and wrote: "The camera movements are minimal and precise, turning what might seem like ordinary shots into sly jokes.
+There is water everywhere—torrential downpours sweeping the streets and a mysterious flood in a main character’s apartment. … Above all, there are performers who would become fixtures of this director's imaginative universe.
+Chief among them is Lee Kang-sheng, a slender, nearly silent man with a Keatonesque deadpan who has appeared in all 10 of Mr. Tsai's features so far."